 It’s Christmas, and everyone’s celebrating.
 Or, at least it seems that way.

-Actually, many people will struggle through this weekend, and they need our ministry and our prayers.
+Actually, many people will struggle through this holiday, and they need our ministry and our prayers.
 In the busyness of the holidays, don’t forget these folks:

 - Families who lost a loved one this year.
 The first Christmas without a loved one inevitably feels like a hole in the heart.
 The loss is magnified when the family gathers minus one.

 - Families with a loved one serving in a war zone.
 All the televised Christmas greetings from servicemen and women remind them of their family member who’s based some other place in the world.
 Every day brings fear, but Christmas sometimes makes it worse.